Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 • Thermal Conductivity: Ability to transfer heat

-• Density: Mass per unit volume, affecting weight and stability
+• Density: Affects weight and structural stability

 • Fire Resistance: Ability to withstand high temperatures